Hariniii21/DS_JAVA_MODULE-09/Ex19-Palindrome Check Using Deque.md

 # Ex19 Palindrome Check Using Deque

 ## AIM:
 To design a program that checks whether a given message is a palindrome by removing all non-alphanumeric characters, converting all characters to lowercase, and using a deque data structure for comparison.

-## Algorithm
-1.
-2. # Ex19 Palindrome Check Using Deque

-## DATE:
-## AIM:
-To design a program that checks whether a given message is a palindrome by removing all non-alphanumeric characters, converting all characters to lowercase, and using a deque data structure for comparison.